RausellLab/Recommended_learning_ressources/README.md

 # Recommended educational ressources
-We start here a non-exhaustive list of frequently recommended ressources and readings in bioinformatics and machine-learning for the lab's new commers.
+We start here a non-exhaustive list of frequently recommended ressources and readings in bioinformatics, data science and machine-learning for the lab's new commers.
 We will be populating it in the next months with regular updates.
 You may follow us in Twitter for further news: https://twitter.com/AntonioRausell

 ================================
 # ML Programming